Plow74/mdexample/file.md

 <ul>
 <li><p>“authorization_endpoint”;</p></li>
 <li><p>“token_endpoint”; and</p></li>
-<li><p>“capabilities” (including support for all the “SMART on FHIR Core
+<li><p>“capabilities” (including support for all the “SMART on FHIR®
-Capabilities”).</p></li>
+Core Capabilities”).</p></li>
 </ul>
 <ol start="7" type="1">
 <li><p>[Both] The health IT developer demonstrates the ability of the
-FHIR “CapabilityStatement” to support at least the following components as detailed in the implementation specification adopted in § 170.215(a)(3) and standard adopted in § 170.215(a)(1), including:</p></li>
+FHIR® “CapabilityStatement” to support at least the following components as detailed in the implementation specification adopted in § 170.215(a)(3) and standard adopted in § 170.215(a)(1), including:</p></li>